Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 ![While I did have a picture here it apparently failed.
 Inform me and I will try to fix it.](http://i607.photobucket.com/albums/tt156/akhierthedragonhearted/Blog%20Images/SDL2%20-%20That%20Which%20I%20Learned/006.png "You could even put a line break after each item but meh")

-&nbsp;&nbsp;&nbsp;Now select the Search directories tab it will be by default on the sub tab called Compiler.
+&nbsp;&nbsp;&nbsp;Now select the Search directories tab and then the sub tab called Compiler.
 Click add and then browse to wherever you stored your SDL2 stuff.
 In there select the include folder and inside it is a folder called SDL2 which is what we want so select it and click ok.
 It will then ask whether you want to keep it a relative path.
-I generally go with saying no and you will see I did so though the choice is up to you as each case has its own reasons for choosing.
+I generally go with saying no and you will see I did so though the choice is up to you as each case has its own reasons for choosing it.

 ![While I did have a picture here it apparently failed.
 Inform me and I will try to fix it.](http://i607.photobucket.com/albums/tt156/akhierthedragonhearted/Blog%20Images/SDL2%20-%20That%20Which%20I%20Learned/007.png "I reopened the browse to show that as well")

 &nbsp;&nbsp;&nbsp;Now lets head onto the next sub tab which is called Linker.
-Here we will be doing a similar thing but instead of include\SDL2 you just want the lib folder.
+Here we will be doing a similar thing but instead of the include\SDL2 folder you just want the lib folder.

 ![While I did have a picture here it apparently failed.
 Inform me and I will try to fix it.](http://i607.photobucket.com/albums/tt156/akhierthedragonhearted/Blog%20Images/SDL2%20-%20That%20Which%20I%20Learned/008.png "Same song different tune")

-&nbsp;&nbsp;&nbsp;Finally (for this bit) head back on over to Compiler settings tab and change over to Debug.
+&nbsp;&nbsp;&nbsp;Finally (for this bit) head back over to the Compiler settings tab and change over to Debug.
-It will ask if you want to save what you have done when you do the change (I highly advise you do save your work).
+It will ask if you want to save what you have done when you do the change and just say yes.
-Now for a little quality of life.
+Now we change something for a little quality of life.
 In the options enable "Enable all compiler warnings" and "Enable extra compiler warnings".
-CodeBlocks by default has a very low level of warnings and you really want those warnings because they are a thing that can help later on.
+CodeBlocks by default uses a low level of warnings and you really want more of them then the default because they can help later on.

 ![While I did have a picture here it apparently failed.
 Inform me and I will try to fix it.](http://i607.photobucket.com/albums/tt156/akhierthedragonhearted/Blog%20Images/SDL2%20-%20That%20Which%20I%20Learned/009.png "You might even consider making them the default or something")

-&nbsp;&nbsp;&nbsp;Now to finish the basic setup lets grab the dlls we want.
+&nbsp;&nbsp;&nbsp;Now to finish the basic setup so lets grab the dlls we want.
-For this just head to where ever you stored all the stuff and crack open the bin.
+For this just head to where ever you stored all the stuff and crack open the bin folder.
 As I mentioned above all the dlls for SDL2 are contained here, or at least for our needs.
-In this case our needs are as follows so just select them and copy them into the project folder.
+In this case what we need is as follows, so just select them and copy them into the project folder.

 * SDL2.dll
 * SDL2_image.dll